Royal Bavarian 5th Infantry

 6 companies to 200 men,

 The later Royal Bavarian 5th Infantry Regiment was created from parts of the "Leibregiment" and Regiment "Maffei".
-The "Leibregiment" is called later Royal Bavarian 10th Infantry and the Regiment "Maffei" the Royal Bavarian 4th Infantry.
+The "Leibregiment" was later called Royal Bavarian 10th Infantry and the Regiment "Maffei" was named Royal Bavarian 4th Infantry.

 These, like all others Bavarian Infantry Regiments are disbanded after World War I.